Ray Boord: Member of Parliament

-Post Parliament
+Post parliament

 After exiting parliament he returned to working his sheep farm.
 Boord remained politically involved and was an extra-parliamentary confidante of Nash.
 Nash even went as far as to admit in a letter to Boord that his hearing and memory had deteriorated.
 Boord was also one of the first people to identify Norman Kirk (then only a first-term backbencher) as a potential future leader.

 Boord was elected as a member of both the Bay of Plenty Harbour Board and Rotorua Borough Council.
 He was hospitalised after he crashed his car on into a power pole near Okere on 24 May 1971 causing bruising and a concussion.
 Later he served as Mayor of Rotorua from 1971 to 1977.
 As mayor he received Queen Elizabeth II on behalf of Rotorua during the 1974 Royal Tour.

 Boord was appointed a Companion of the Queen's Service Order for public services in the 1975 Queen's Birthday Honours, and in 1977 he was awarded the Queen Elizabeth II Silver Jubilee Medal.

 Later life and death

-He established the Francis Moss Boord Charitable Trust, in memory of his father, to provide funds for charitable purposes in areas including the development of public reserves and domains.
+Boord established the Francis Moss Boord Charitable Trust, in memory of his father, to provide funds for charitable purposes in areas including the development of public reserves and domains.

-Boord died at his home in Rotorua in 1982, and was buried at Kauae Cemetery in Ngongotahā.
+Boord died in Rotorua on 29 April 1982, and was buried at Kauae Cemetery in Ngongotahā on 5 May 1982.
+(Note: The cemetery search does not produce a specific URL.
+Select 'online cemetery search' (the blue button), accept the popup box, select 'Cemeteries' in the side-bar under 'Modules', select 'Name search' in the footer, and search for "Boord Raymond".)